 E-A-T: No, don’t get a snack.
 Familiarize yourself with the search quality raters guidelines: raters help Google determine if their algorithms are delivering good results.
 Look at the EAT sections: Expertise, Authoritativeness, and Trustworthiness.
 You can see how your content is doing from this prospective and identify areas for improvement.

 Google Ads can be harder to get consistent results on.
 Many people have already conditioned themselves to ignore the ad result and go straight to the first organic result.
 Nonetheless, Google Ad campaigns can be very useful.
 Essentially, you bid on keywords that get you featured as a top result – noted as an ad.
 Google Ads do offer you a ton of metrics to be able to analyze your success.
-Typically, don't rely on a strategy that only utilizes Google Ads, but do use it as a piece of a strategy that also relies on content creation and other elements that are more consistent and have better ROI.
+Typically, don't rely on an seo strategy that only utilizes Google Ads, but do use it as a piece of a strategy that also relies on content creation and other elements that are more consistent and have better ROI.

 Any results on a Google search that don't appear as standard, organic listings are called Google SERP features.
 They come up on nearly every search page.
 Here are a few:

-Rich Snippets visualize a result to make it easier to read, such as when a 4.5 star review average is represented by five stars with four-and-a-half filled in gold.
+Rich Featured Snippets visualize a result to make it easier to read, such as when a 4.5 star review average is represented by five stars with four-and-a-half filled in gold.